decanoe/SpaceShooter/Sprites/NOT MY WORK.md

 **This is not my work :**
 This is not my work.
-Thanks to *BizmasterStudios* to let other use his work.
+Thanks to *BizmasterStudios* for most of the ship sprites.
+And to *Limofeus* for the explosion animations.